If Your Claim Is Denied

 How to Appeal (if applicable):

-- Document any EDD delays that contributed
+- Document any EDD system outages or errors that contributed

 Good Cause Examples: